ExoticButter2/ExoticButter2/README.md

 - ⚡ Fun fact: ...
 -->
 ## Hey, I'm Max!
-I'm a hobbyist programmer and I currently love doing gamedev and embedded programming.
+I'm a 15 year old hobbyist programmer and I love making games and embedded programming.

+# Roblox Commissions
-I am also currently looking for Roblox commissions as I haven't had many (one combat system commission).
+I am currently looking for Roblox commissions as I haven't had many (one combat system commission).
 I can do small as well as medium robux commissions in the price range of 800-3k R$ really depending on the scale of the commission.

 # Where to contact me?